 Kim was born in Chicago but spent half of her childhood in Seoul.
 She returned to the States to attend high school at Phillips Exeter Academy, then went on to major in English at Georgetown University.
 Kim moved to LA to pursue a career in screenwriting and received an MFA from USC Film School.

-Jae Kim is the Senior Development Executive for Red Bull Studios, a new premium content company committed to entertainment-first, commercial ideas with ambition and scale that deliver on Red Bull’s brand values of inspiration, aspiration and originality.
-Jae co-leads global development efforts for the company.
+Jae Kim is Head of Development US for Red Bull Studios, Red Bull’s unbranded premium content label committed to entertainment-first, commercial ideas with ambition and scale that deliver on the company’s brand values of inspiration, aspiration and human achievement.
+Jae leads global development efforts for the division.

 Before joining Red Bull Originals, he was Head of Development for Indigo Development and Entertainment Arts [IDEA] – a joint venture studio formed between NBCUniversal and Snapchat.
 In this role, he led development and production efforts in producing premium short-form content for the mobile screen.